chainx-org/ChainX/scripts/genesis/README.md

 ## `generate_keys.sh`

 This script can be used for generating the various keys for the multiple genesis validators, e.g., babe, grandpa.
+It's useful when you plan to start a brand new chain.

 Note: If the output format of command `subkey key inspect-key` changes, this script probably should be updated accordingly, it's only guaranteed to work with the following output of `subkey key inspect-key`: